Chelsea enter no man's land battle for Champions League place after Man Utd loss | Goal.com

 Ole Gunnar Solskjaer's men first delivered the goods in a low-quality game when Aaron Wan-Bissaka's brilliant cross was wonderfully headed in by Anthony Martial.

-It was a significant blow and Chelsea were furious having seen Harry Maguire kick out at Michy Batshuayi in an off-field tussle in Lampard's technical area just moments earlier.
+It was a significant blow and Chelsea were furious having watched Harry Maguire seemingly kick out at Michy Batshuayi in an off-field tussle in Lampard's technical area just moments earlier.

 Maguire would kill the game later on, heading in from a Bruno Fernandes corner.
-Fernandes was the player that Lampard called world class on transfer deadline day having been told he would get no one in until the summer.
+Fernandes was a player that Lampard called world-class on transfer deadline day, having been told he would get no one in until the summer.

 VAR also ruled Olivier Giroud offside on a late goal which led to United fans chanting in favour of the technology.
 The travelling Reds acknowledged that they got on the right side of the fine margins.

+All these sides are further emboldened by UEFA's decision to ban Manchester City for Financial Fair Play (FFP) breaches but getting into Europe by default would hardly be a glorious commendation of Lampard's work.

 Chelsea's task is made all the more difficult with an incredibly tough run of games to come.
 Tottenham can go above Chelsea with a win on Saturday afternoon to compound Lampard's problems.
-Then the Blues face Bayern Munich in the Champions League as well as Liverpool and Everton.
+Then the Blues face Bayern Munich in the Champions League, with Liverpool and Everton to follow back in the English top tier.

-They will look hopefully to the treatment table for a boost with all of Tammy Abraham, N'Golo Kante, Christian Pulisic, Callum Hudson-Odoi, Ruben Loftus-Cheek and Andreas Christensen now injured.
-They tried to sign Ajax's Hakim Ziyech in January, but will only get hold of him for £37 million in the summer instead.
+They will look hopefully to the treatment table for a boost, with all of Tammy Abraham, N'Golo Kante, Christian Pulisic, Callum Hudson-Odoi, Ruben Loftus-Cheek and Andreas Christensen now injured.
+They tried to sign Ajax's Hakim Ziyech in January, but will only get hold of him in the summer instead.

 They may bemoan their luck but the cold hard facts are that United have closed the gap to three points after a league double against Chelsea.
 Tottenham are just one point behind now with Chelsea on a four-game winless run.